chevdor/glabel/README.md

         -r, --replace    By default, existing labels will NOT be updated.
 If you set this flag to true, they will.
 Beware, there is no automatic backup so it could be a good idea to run the `get` command first and make a backup -V, --version    Print version information

     OPTIONS:
+        -t, --token <TOKEN>    If you follow good security practices, your GITHUB_TOKEN should not have write access to your repos.
+Here since we need to write labels, we use another variable for the token with write access.
+It is highly recommended to pass this as an Environment variable [env: TOKEN=<your admin token>]

+### Wipe

+    USAGE:
+        glabel wipe [FLAGS] --token <TOKEN> <REPOSITORY>

+    ARGS:
+        <REPOSITORY>    The repo string for now in the form owner/repo such as chevdor/foobar

+    FLAGS:
+        -a, --apply      By default, for your safety, the command will NOT do anything.
+If you however pass this flag, there will be no way back :) It is highly recommended to call `get` first and backup your labels but keep in mind that it does not save which labels are applied to PRs and issues.
+So if you have labels "in use", you will lose them
+        -h, --help       Print help information
+        -V, --version    Print version information

+    OPTIONS: